srdtrk/cw-ica-controller/README.md

 # CosmWasm ICA Controller Contract

-This is a CosmWasm smart contract that communicates with the ica/host module on the host chain to create and manage one interchain account.
+This is a CosmWasm smart contract that communicates with the golang ica/host module on the host chain to create and manage one interchain account.
 This contract can also execute callbacks based on the result of the interchain account transaction.
+Because this is a CosmWasm implementation of the entire ICA controller, the chain that this contract is deployed on need **not** have the ICA module enabled.
+This contract can be deployed on any chain that supports IBC CosmWasm smart contracts.

 This contract was originally written to test the json encoding and decoding [feature being added to interchain accounts](https://github.com/cosmos/ibc-go/pull/3796).
 Therefore, this contract cannot function in mainnet until this PR is merged, and backported to the version of ibc-go used by the host chain.